WissemMansri-dev/Python-Projects/README.md

 # RECON-X
-Recon-X is for recon phase created using Python
+Recon-X is for recon phase created using Python .
-موجّه للـ CTF Players و الـ Ethical Hackers.

 ## Features
 - Port Scanner